bpartridge/vexflow/README.md

 For a usage example, see `tests/nodejsdemo.js` and run it with `node tests/nodejsdemo.js`.
-To run QUnit unit tests, run `node tests/nodejsrunner.js`.
+To run QUnit unit tests as well as the demo, run `npm test`.
 Rendered images from the unit tests can be found in `tests/output`.

 ## Links